monishperiyasamy/BuyCasa-ReactJS/README.md

 Start the Development Server: npm start
 This will launch the project in your default web browser.
 If it doesn't open automatically, navigate to http://localhost:3000 in your browser.

+***Hosting on Netlify***
+The project is hosted on Netlify.
+You can access it here https://monishabuycasa.netlify.app

 ***Troubleshooting***
 Issue: If you encounter an error related to missing dependencies, try running: npm install